Powered by Flyland Powered by Flyland

 What are the symptoms and the duration of the withdrawal?

-Withdrawal symptoms will vary among patients from the duration to severity.
-Depending on the type of drugs and/or alcohol consumed, frequency and lifetime of the addiction, will also play a role in how long the detoxification process will take.
-Essentially, when a patient is undergoing medical detox, the patient is clearing toxins from the body that have caused a physical dependency.
-Like smoking, once a person’s body becomes physically dependent on a substance (in this case nicotine), it can be an unpleasant progress to achieve smoking cessation.
-Drug or alcohol cessation is much more difficult to achieve, and that is why it’s best to detox under 24-hour medical supervision of a licensed medical professional.
+Withdrawal symptoms will vary among patients in both duration and severity.
+The type of drugs and/or alcohol consumed, as well as the frequency and length of the addiction, will also play a role in how long the detoxification process takes.
+Essentially, when a patient is undergoing medical detox, they are clearing toxins from the body that have caused a physical dependency.
+Similar to smoking, once a person’s body becomes physically dependent on a substance (such as nicotine), achieving cessation can be an unpleasant process.
+Drug or alcohol cessation is often much more difficult to achieve, which is why it’s best to detox under the 24-hour medical supervision of a licensed medical professional.

 Detoxification symptoms and the need for short-term treatment